SebastienD11/carnets-vanille-headless/README.md

 [] Display thumbnail

 - SEO
+[] Create a service to deal with all of it
 [] Query Home SEO Settings from Yoast
 [] Query Fb & Twitter Meta from Yoast
 [] Query SEO meta & thumbnail for Posts > Categories